alexeisavca/elmy/readme.md

 * inputs that bind to accessors
 * Elmy mixin and superclass for React components
 * Invoking actions right away on root module mount
+* VirtualDOM support
+* Support for immutable libraries other than Immutable.js